Roman Era in Derby 2017

 The Ostrogoths initial charge had clearly exhausted the men and their horses, and the initial success of the impact had given way to the sort or protracted close range slogging match that the Legionaries, with their armour and heavy shields were made for.
 As the turn clock ticked over, the Romans started to rally up their losses and the Ostrogoths started to sprout markers.
 The time for a breakthrough was starting to run out...

 Finally, with the Ostrogoths exhausted, battered and carrying many casualties they started to overwhelm the Roman resistance.
-After giving sacrifices to Emperor Trajan's Gran Padano-topped often expressed preference for prawns over snails, and stepping forward through the now-shattered lines of early Imperial troops the Ostrogoths sniffed the clean air of freedom and tried to decide what to do.
+After drinking Roman wine that tasted as if it was made from the tears of The Praetorian Guard's gladius-wielding disasterous campaign against the Persians, and stepping forward through the now-shattered lines of early Imperial troops the Ostrogoths sniffed the clean air of freedom and tried to decide what to do.

 All along the frontage of battle gaps were opening in both lines of Roman troops.
 Each side tried frantically to plug the floodgates with whatever bits and pieces they had to hand in an increasingly desperate game which, in this moment, had Empire-ending consequences for the loser.